Rent safe and private dog parks hosted by locals

 Bring fresh drinking water

-Some national parks offer water fountains for you to fill up bottles and howls, but it’s a good idea to pack some of your own just in case.
-Never leave your dog’s hydration up to chance (or your own) especially on hot days.
+Some national parks offer water fountains for you to fill up bottles and bowls, but it’s a good idea to pack some of your own just in case.
+Never leave your dog’s hydration (or your own) up to chance—especially on hot days.

 Make sure your dog is wearing a collar or harness with ID tags